Moldir28/DogGo---frontend/README.md

+### `How I worked on this project`

+In this project we wanted to simulate a professional work environment and worked on it in a team of 3 developers.
+We used Trello as our project management tool.
+We created wireframes on: https://app.diagrams.net/

+### `How I built this project`

+The plattform was built with the MERN stack
-The project is deployed on Netlify: https://fervent-pike-a9a679.netlify.app/
+The backend is deployed on Heroku and frontend is deployed on Netlify: https://fervent-pike-a9a679.netlify.app/

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: